The Citadel and University of Charleston, SC Graduate School Joint Degree Programs

-College of Charleston students will be issued a campus wide ID number (CWID), email address, username/user ID once they have taken their first Citadel course.
+University of Charleston, SC students will be issued a campus wide ID number (CWID), email address, username/user ID once they have taken their first Citadel course.
 Instructions can be found on The Citadel website.
 Citadel students are encouraged to contact the IT department at the College of Charleston to secure login credentials so that they may utilize campus resources, including wireless internet.

 It is recommended that Joint Program students acquire an ID from both institutions.
 Citadel students can acquire a student ID through One Card Services and a College of Charleston student ID by visiting Cougar Card Services.

-Grades are posted on your home institution’s student records platform (Lesesne Gateway for Citadel students and MyCharleston for College of Charleston students).
+Grades are posted on your home institution’s student records platform (Lesesne Gateway for Citadel students and MyCharleston for University of Charleston, SC students).
 Since each institution has their own calendars, students may experience a short delay in the posting of final grades from the joint institution.

 You will participate in commencement exercises at your home institution.

 Diplomas and other documents will indicate that the program was a joint endeavor and will include the names of both institutions.

 Transcripts must be ordered through your home institution.

 No. The Citadel and University of Charleston, SC have different academic calendars.
 Students should reference each institution's schedule for semester start dates, school holidays, etc.

 Please visit The Citadel Graduate Colleges FAQ page.